Reykjavik, Iceland

 When you pay your admission, you are given an electronic wristband which can open and close lockers and electronic gates, and which you can wear in the pool (to exit the facility, you stick your wristband in this little compartment where it is eaten, and then the door opens!).
 Racks outside can hold towels, robes, and even cameras!

 The water temperature varied around the pool, from about 90 degrees F, to a purported 104 F, although in some places it felt hotter than that.
 They have the silica mud you can rub on your face in one area, a waterfall in another, and a sauna too.
 The Blue Lagoon is like Raging Waters for adults.
 After about 90 minutes of swimming, we exitted the pool and took another shower, and by this time, the cruise busses were pulling in.
-By the time we were ready to check out the gift shop, the place was mobbed, and again, most were not swimming!
-If you decide to do this activity independent of a ship's tour, make sure you get off the ship as early as possible to beat these tours.

 On the way back to Reykjavik, we took a detour through the 'burbs and saw the president's (a ceremonial title, we were told) house, which is behind this church.
 You could walk right up and, I suppose, talk Icelandic politics, if there are any.